RockefellerArchiveCenter/gdpr-report/index.md

 - Provide information and/or training to staff related to the privacy principles and rights of our users.

-## End Notes
+## Endnotes

-[1]: The European Parliament and the Council of the European Union.
+[^1]: The European Parliament and the Council of the European Union.
 “General Data Protection Regulation.”
 April 27, 2016.

-[2]: UK Information Commissioner's Office.
+[^2]: UK Information Commissioner's Office.
 “Guide to the GDPR: Children and the GDPR.”
 Last updated November 2019.

-[3]: The National Archives (UK).
+[^3]: The National Archives (UK).
 “Guide to archiving personal data,” 16.

-[4]: European Archives Group.
+[^4]: European Archives Group.
 “Guidance on Data Protection for Archive Services: EAG guidelines on the implementation of the GDPR in the archive sector,” 5.

-[5]: Bird & Bird.
+[^5]: Bird & Bird.
 “GDPR Tracker.”

-[6]: Taylor, Isabel.
+[^6]: Taylor, Isabel.
 “The General Data Protection Regulation: White Paper,” 186.

-[7]: Taylor, 192.
+[^7]: Taylor, 192.

-[8]: Anderson and Anderson.
+[^8]: Anderson and Anderson.
 “Advice to Archives arising from "E-ARK Legal Issues Report: European Cultural Preservation in a Changing Legislative Landscape", 12.

-[9]: Society of American Archivists.
+[^9]: Society of American Archivists.
 Code of Ethics for Archivists.

-[10]: European Archives Group, 10.
+[^10]: European Archives Group, 10.

-[11]: European Archives Group, 5.
+[^11]: European Archives Group, 5.

 ## Bibliography